Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 You can feed cucumber every day, as long as you only feed a thin slice daily.
 If your guinea pig is more prone to diarrhea, feed it less frequently.

-Also be sure to feed some foods high in Vitamin C, like oranges, guava, parsley, and bell peppers since cucumbers aren’t a great source of this essential nutrient on their own.
+Also be sure to feed some foods high in Vitamin C, like oranges, guava, kiwi, strawberries, and broccoli since cucumbers aren’t a great source of this essential nutrient on their own.

 Cucumbers are a very popular favorite food for many guinea pigs.
 They have a mild juicy flavor that is sweet but not overwhelming.
 Most guinea pigs will accept it readily and come to love it in no time.

 However, all guinea pigs have their own likes and dislikes.
-If your piggy decides they really don’t like cucumbers, you can try other foods like apples, carrots, broccoli, or bananas.
+If your piggy decides they really don’t like cucumbers, you can try other foods like radicchio, endive, apples, carrots, cauliflower, or bananas.

 Can Guinea Pigs Eat Cucumber Skin/Peels?